virgilholmes/virgilholmes/README.md

   projects: {
                         walrus: "A simple browser coded in python and uses the chromium engine.",
                         sp0ck: "A proxy service",
-                        silk: "A link shorting website.",
+                        silk: "A link shorting website."
-                        protobot-on-mac: "protobot design tool on mac working with wineskin."
-                        polar: "A flash player using Electron."
                       },
  currently doing: "working on a couple diffrent project right now."
 } *